-In the event of a member or speaker who has been disrespectful of another member or contravened the council's Code of Conduct, the Chairperson may call upon that member or speaker to withdraw the offending comments, and may require them to apologise.
-If the member refuses to do so the Chairperson may direct that they should leave the meeting immediately for a specified time and/or make a complaint under the Code of Conduct.
+In the event of a member or speaker who has been disrespectful of another member the Chairperson may call upon that member or speaker to withdraw the offending comments, and may require them to apologise.
+If the member refuses to do so the Chairperson may direct that they should leave the meeting immediately for a specified time.